MidnightDreamerX17/skill20/Rules.md

 **Attribute Damage / Ability Damage / Ability Drain** - The character's attribute functions at a lower number.

-**Blinded** - The character cannot see.
+**Blinded** (forces Concentration) - The character cannot see.
 The character takes a -2 penalty to Armor Class, loses the Dexterity bonus to AC (if any), moves at half speed, and takes a -4 penalty on most Strength-based and Dexterity-based skill checks.
 All checks and activities that rely on vision (such as reading and visual searching checks) automatically fail.
 The character has a penalty of -10 to attack accuracy as well.

-**Blown Away** - A creature that is blow across the floor takes 1d4 points of damage per 10 feet.
+**Blown Away** (forces Concentration) - A creature that is blow across the floor takes 1d4 points of damage per 10 feet.
 A creature that is blown into a wall takes 2d6 points of damage.

 **Confused** - A confused character’s actions are determined by rolling d100 at the beginning of its turn: